gcobos/leggedbot/README.md

 Special commands:

-There are two special commands, by specifying actuator (beyond 11).
+There are three special commands, by specifying actuator (beyond 11).
 So there are a few values that are going to be special:

 - 253 for branching and delay commands
 	* 253 + 1 + delay	= sleep for `delay` seconds (sleep N)